 Director of Programs and EvaluationSafe States Alliance

-Dr. Jamila Porter is the Director of Programs and Evaluation at the Safe States Alliance in Atlanta, and is an advocate for walkable, health-focused communities.
-As an injury prevention professional, Jamila created initiatives such as the Pedestrian Injury Prevention Action Team Program, which connects state and local professionals across diverse disciplines to collaboratively address pedestrian safety and community walkability goals.
+Dr. Jamila Porter is the Director of Programs and Evaluation at the Safe States Alliance in Atlanta, where she provides strategic direction of the organization’s program, policy, and evaluation initiatives.
+As an injury prevention professional and an advocate for walkable, health-focused communities, Jamila has created initiatives like the Pedestrian Injury Prevention Action Team Program, which connects state and local professionals across diverse disciplines — including public health, urban planning, engineering, law enforcement, and housing — to collaboratively address pedestrian injury prevention, active transportation, and community safety goals.
+As an evaluator, Jamila uses her expertise to train health department staff members and their partners how to successfully evaluate injury and violence prevention programs and policies.
 She has also developed innovative resources like the “Evaluation Guide for Pedestrian Safety,“ a comprehensive, step-by-step guide that engages users to evaluate pedestrian safety interventions.
 The guide empowers users to determine interventions that work and to build the evidence base in support of safe and healthy community design.

 Jamila earned a bachelor’s degree in Communication and Health Policy and Administration from Wake Forest University, a Master of Public Health degree from Mercer University School of Medicine, and a Doctorate of Public Health from the University of Georgia College of Public Health.